Triratna Buddhist Community: Sexuality

 Sangharakshita's views of sexuality were also considered controversial.
 He suggested that order members should not "over-identify" with their sexuality and that men should strive to overcome any internalised homophobia that might prevent them from showing intimacy or affection to their male peers.
-In Sabhuti's official biography of the leader, Sangharakshita reportedly said that "men must break down their fear of homosexuality by facing the fact that there may be some element of sexual attraction towards their friends".
+In Subhuti’s official biography of the leader, Sangharakshita reportedly said that "men must break down their fear of homosexuality by facing the fact that there may be some element of sexual attraction towards their friends".
 According to the Encyclopedia of Buddhism:

 Among the unique characteristics of the FWBO has been the open acceptance of homosexuality among the members.
 Order members have concluded that precept rules against abusing sexuality do not relate to the formal structure of sexual relations so much as to the nature of the relationship itself.

 Munt and Smith suggest that while Sangharakshita's views on sexuality can be read in the context of anatta, or non-self, they might also be construed as "glossing over the potentially abusive sexual relations" Sangharakshita was engaged in with students.
 They also note that some critics have seen these views as part of a hypocritical rejection of celibacy and "promotion" of homosexuality.